rhubarb-geek-nz/powershell-freebsd/README.md

 ## Overview

-In this project, PowerShell is built in a Linux environment which has the `freebsd-arm64` and `freebsd-x64` added to the .NET SDK.
+In this project, PowerShell is built in a Linux environment which has `freebsd-arm64` and `freebsd-x64` packs added to the .NET SDK.

 ## Build process